ClaudioAP7/BreakingBad-App.ReactJS.Spring/README.md

 # BreakingBad-App.ReactJS.Spring
 Breaking Bad App using React Spring.
-This is app is public in Vercel
+This app is public in Vercel